-On the back there is MOLLE webbing and eight female buckle ends.
-The DOAV comes with a pair of large pouches that can be attached with these buckles.
+On the back, there is MOLLE webbing and eight female buckle ends.
+The DOAV comes with a pair of large pouches that can be attached using these buckles.

-These pouches expand out to be quite large, and will fit a helmet completely.
+The Blackhawk Tactical vest’s pouches expand out to be quite large and will fit a helmet completely.